Intel announced new innovations in antivirus technology that will leverage the parallel processing of GPUs to make antivirus scans faster.

 Future processors and antivirus products will provide better protection against lower usage of resources.

-Intel, however, still failed to patch all CPUs exhibiting the Spectre and Meltdown vulnerability.
+Intel, however, still failed to patch all CPUs exhibiting the Specter and Meltdown vulnerability.
 But they are redesigning new chips to ensure that such issues do not appear in the future.

 It will also be interesting to see how AMD implements this technology once it becomes mainstream.